 Manage your costs risk exposure

-Some companies will have insurance policies to cover their legal costs in the event that they get into certain types of dispute.
+Some companies will have insurance policies to cover their own legal costs in the event that they get into certain types of dispute.
 This is known as "before the event" (BTE) insurance.
-BTE insurance might cover those companies for their own legal costs.
 They may even be covered for any adverse costs in the event that the case is lost.
 The premium for such policies is typically paid on a monthly or annual basis as part of a wider insurance package.